Most of us would agree that a clean home is a more pleasant — and healthier — place to live than one with dirt, mold and funky smells.

 Cost: Microfiber cloths are 50 cents to $1 each; worn washcloths or towels don’t cost you anything.

 Does your dishwasher seem a little sniffy?
 If so, it’s because bits of food, grease and soap can build up inside the appliance and provide a place for bacteria to grab hold.
 As they grow, so does the unpleasant smell.

-Two ways to deal with this:
+There are two ways to deal with this:

-- Run a cycle with a DIY product
+- Run a cycle with a DIY product.

 Cost: Vinegar is a buck a pint (or 50 cents per cup) at the dollar store, and cheaper at a warehouse club.
 If you buy the lemonade drink mix at a place like Aldi, you’ll pay less than 17 cents per packet.